tkn-tub/ns3-gym/src/energy/doc/energy.rst

 * Rate Capacity Effect: Decrease of battery lifetime when the current draw is higher than the rated value of the battery.
 * Recovery Effect: Increase of battery lifetime when the battery is alternating between discharge and idle states.

-In order to incorporate the Rate Capacity Effect, the Energy Source uses current draw from all devices on the same node to calculate energy consumption.
-The Energy Source polls all devices on the same node periodically to calculate the total current draw and hence the energy consumption.
+In order to incorporate the Rate Capacity Effect, the Energy Source uses current draw from all the devices on the same node to calculate energy consumption.
+Moreover, multiple Energy Harvesters can be connected to the Energy Source in order to replenish its energy.
+The Energy Source periodically polls all the devices and energy harvesters on the same node to calculate the total current drain and hence the energy consumption.
 When a device changes state, its corresponding Device Energy Model will notify the Energy Source of this change and new total current draw will be calculated.
+Similarly, every Energy Harvester update triggers an update to the connected Energy Source.

-The Energy Source base class keeps a list of devices (Device Energy Model objects) using the particular Energy Source as power supply.
+The Energy Source base class keeps a list of devices (Device Energy Model objects) and energy harvesters (Energy Harvester objects) that are using the particular Energy Source as power supply.
 When energy is completely drained, the Energy Source will notify all devices on this list.
-Each device can then handle this event independently, based on the desired behavior when power supply is drained.
+Each device can then handle this event independently, based on the desired behavior that should be followed in case of power outage.

 Device Energy Model
 ###################

-The Device Energy Model is the energy consumption model of a device on node.
+The Device Energy Model is the energy consumption model of a device installed on the node.
 It is designed to be a state based model where each device is assumed to have a number of states, and each state is associated with a power consumption value.
 Whenever the state of the device changes, the corresponding Device Energy Model will notify the Energy Source of the new current draw of the device.
 The Energy Source will then calculate the new total current draw and update the remaining energy.

 The Device Energy Model can also be used for devices that do not have finite number of states.
 For example, in an electric vehicle, the current draw of the motor is determined by its speed.
 Since the vehicle's speed can take continuous values within a certain range, it is infeasible to define a set of discrete states of operation.
 However, by converting the speed value into current directly, the same set of Device Energy Model APIs can still be used.

+Energy Harvester
+#############

+The energy harvester represents the elements that harvest energy from the environment and recharge the Energy Source to which it is connected.
+The energy harvester includes the complete implementation of the actual energy harvesting device (e.g., a solar panel) and the environment (e.g., the solar radiation).
+This means that in implementing an energy harvester, the energy contribution of the environment and the additional energy requirements of the energy harvesting device such as the conversion efficiency and the internal power consumption of the device needs to be jointly modeled.

 Future Work
 ***********

-For Device Energy Models, we are planning to include support for other PHY layer models provided in ns-3 such as WiMAX.
-For Energy Sources, we are planning to included new types of Energy Sources such as energy scavenging.
+For Device Energy Models, we are planning to include support for other PHY layer models provided in ns-3 such as WiMAX, and to model the energy consumptions of other non communicating devices, like a generic sensor and a CPU.
+For Energy Sources, we are planning to included new types of Energy Sources such as Supercapacitor and Nickel�Metal Hydride (Ni-MH) battery.
+For the Energy Harvesters, we are planning to implement an energy harvester that recharges the energy sources according to the power levels defined in a user customizable dataset of real measurements.

 References
 **********